The Laredo Licensed U.S. Customs Brokers Association, Inc.

 Section 1.
 A majority of the number of directors authorized in the bylaws in article VII section 2 constitutes a quorum of the Board for the transaction of business.

 Section 2.
 The presence of 20% or more of Regular Members in person or by proxy shall constitute a Quorum at any Regular Members meeting of the Association.
+Should a Regular Member attend any association Meeting via electronic means, that attendance shall count towards quorum.

 Section 3.
 If a quorum is not reached on a Regular Members meeting, the President shall terminate the meeting and recall, at his discretion, for a meeting immediately.
 The Quorum shall be constituted with those present.